pipinstall89/OpGene/README.md

-LockScreenApp.exe is controlled ransomware.
-DO NOT DOWNLOAD TO YOUR PC LockScreenApp password is SOCUnlock2025
+LockScreenApp.exe is controlled ransomware - DO NOT DOWNLOAD TO YOUR PC

+LockScreenApp password is SOCUnlock2025